kubescape/kubescape.io/docs/docs/operator/vulnerabilities.md

 ### Scanning images pulled from private registries

+There are two ways Kubescape vulnerability scanner can access private registries.

+* Using `imagePullSecrets` bound to the workload that uses the images
+* Granting credentials directly to Kubescape vulnerability scanner to access private registries

+#### Using imagePullSecrets

+The advantage of this method that it works "out of the box" without any need for the user to add any extra configuration *in case this field is in use* 🎉

+The disadvantage is that it doesn't work when the private registry is not accessed using `imagePullSecrets` but via direct grant to the Kubelet (example, granting IAM role to access ECR to the EC2 nodes and similar) or when using the registry scan feature, which obviously lacks `imagePullSecrets` field.
+In these cases, the following method is advised.

+#### Granting credentials directly

-To scan images that are pulled from private registries, you can define a Secret with credentials.
+To scan images that are pulled from private registries without `imagePullSecret`, you can define a Secret with credentials.

 !!! note Note
     The secret must start with the name `kubescape-registry-scan`.